Products of varieties with many integral points: The weak Hilbert property

 \section{The weak Hilbert property}

-Recall that an arithmetic scheme $\mathcal{X}$ over a normal noetherian integral scheme $S$ with $K(S)$ of characteristic $0$ has the weak Hilbert property over $S$ if $\mathcal{X}(S)^{(1)}$ is not very thin (Definition~\ref{Def:WHP}).
-The usual Hilbert property is sometimes also formulated using the integrality of many fibers.
+Recall that an arithmetic scheme $\mathcal{X}$ over a normal noetherian integral scheme $S$ with $K(S)$ of characteristic $0$ has the weak Hilbert property over $S$ if $\mathcal{X}(S)^{(1)}$ is not strongly thin (Definition~\ref{Def:WHP}).
+The usual Hilbert property is sometimes also formulated using the integrality of many fibres.
 For the sake of completeness, we include the following related observation for the weak Hilbert property.